atomist/microgrammar/README.md

 Microgrammars have obvious similarities to [BNF grammars][bnf], but differ in some important respects:

--   They are intended to match and explain parts of the input, rather than the whole input
+-   They are intended to match and explain _parts_ of the input, rather than the whole input
 -   They excel at skipping content they are uninterested in
 -   They are not necessarily context free
--   They do not need to construct a full AST, although they construct ASTs for the structures they do match
+-   They do not need to construct a full AST, although they construct ASTs for structures they do match.
+Thus they can easily cope with partially structured data, happily skipping over incomprehensible content

 [bnf]: https://en.wikipedia.org/wiki/Backus–Naur_form (Backus–Naur Form)